Home

 Deep Sky Observing Guides

-I am pleasantly surprised at my publisher's final price as it is cheaper than printing the whole thing at a print shop, color stock covers and then coil binding it.
+I am pleasantly surprised at my publisher's final price as it is less expensive than printing the whole thing at a print shop, color stock covers and then coil binding it.
 One observer noted that when he sent the 2013 OOTW to Kinko's and had them print them double-sided in black and white, then bound them with a clear cover on the front and black vinyl on the back.
 It cost him about $29!
-It is about half that from my publisher.
+It is about half that from my publisher (data from 2013).
+Just another way of making them available for a modest cost to all.
+Hope that you feel that this option is valuable for you.

-Again these print books are COIL-BOUND for ease of use at the telescope, especially those with large reflectors with ladders.
+Reminder: These print books are COIL-BOUND for ease of use at the telescope, especially those with large reflectors with ladders.
 They are "at the eyepiece" field guides, NOT armchair books. :)

 The Herschel Objects

-For large telescopes (16" or larger)
+Observing Projects for large telescopes (16 inches or larger)

 The Vorontsov-Velyaminov Catalogue of Interacting Galaxies (Part I) - Dr. Boris Vorontsov-Velyaminov of Sternberg Astronomical Institute, Moscow University, created this list of interacting galaxies in 1959.
 A majority of the systems were found on the POSS plates from the Palomar 48-inch Schmidt astrograph.
 The original Part I list contained 355 systems, many of which are listed by Dr. Halton Arp AFTER Dr. V-V did his list.
 Note: This observing guide will contain only the non-Arp VV objects as the Arp are covered in my publication, “Observing the Arp Peculiar Galaxies”.

-Many of these objects require a fairly large telescope (16"+) (199 pages, 56MB) Print Version
+Many of these objects require a fairly large telescope (16 inches or larger) (199 pages, 56MB) Print Version

-The Vorontsov-Velyaminov Catalogue of Interacting Galaxies (Part II) – This interactive catalogue consists of 497 objects created in 1976 as Boris continued his work on interactive galaxies.
+The Vorontsov-Velyaminov Catalogue of Interacting Galaxies (Part II) – This catalogue consists of 497 objects created in 1976 as Boris continued his work on interactive galaxies.
 The list starts with VV 356 and ends with VV852.

-Many of these objects require a fairly large telescope (16"+) (482 pages, 84MB)
+Many of these objects require a fairly large telescope (16 inches or larger) (482 pages, 84MB)

 The Local Group –Galaxies within our celestial backyard.
 Some of the Local Group members are close enough that you can see some of their globular clusters, H-II regions, OB associations, and open clusters.
 They are clearly marked and offer a great challenge for those with large telescopes.
 (84 pages, 46MB) Print Version

-Updated: Added new resources based on recent scholarship since the original release of this guide back in 2008.
+Updated (March 2024): Added new resources based on recent scholarship since the original release of this guide back in 2008.
 Corrected some mislabeled globular clusters, H II regions, and OB associations.
 See Revision History for complete list.

-(188 pages, 72MB) Print Version
+(201 pages, 74MB) Print Version

 The Rose Catalogue of Compact Galaxies - Dr. James A. Rose wrote a paper discussing a small selection of 33 northern and 5 southern very compact galaxy groups for large telescopes.
 This list is considered to be a bit more challenging than the Hickson Galaxy Groups.